Variety KC – Go Baby Go

 But something amazing happened.
 Our physical therapist at her preschool told us about the Variety KC- GoBabyGo! cars and she suggested we apply.
 Honestly I thought it was a long shot.
 But clearly, I did not know Variety yet.
 I filled out the application and a few weeks later I received a phone call from Deborah.
 And when I say she was excited to share the good news, that is a big understatement.
 She was ecstatic to be able to give our little family such an incredible gift and her excitement was felt tenfold in my husband and I. Variety KC was going to personally adapt a car for our Charlotte.
 She was INCLUDED!!
 And not just her – 19 other toddlers were going to feel the same inclusion.

-We want to give a BIG THANK YOU to all of you that contribute to Variety.
-YOU make inclusion happen for our children and you make life a whole lot happier for these children and their parents.
+Although my husband isn’t here today, I know he would join me in saying a BIG THANK YOU to all of you that contribute to Variety.
+YOU make inclusion happen for our children and you make life a whole lot happier for the children and their parents.
 Thank you!!

 Each year there is a greater need for cars than cars available.
 The labor is donated, costs accrue from the cars themselves, supplies and special equipment.
 Funding is always the biggest hurdle.
 Because it is such a fun and optimistic event, the media is generous in covering it – which means more families hearing about it and more applications for cars.